mollersuite/mollermethod/website/src/pages/api.md

 -   **players**: `{Player}`
     -   The user will be able to access an autocomplete where they can select players and tags.
-For example, the user could invoke a `kill` method with the Furries tag, and a player named SunRaysEffect.
-Catay handles all of this for you, so you will simply get the list of players.
+For example, the user could invoke a `kill` method with the Furries tag, and a player named SunRaysEffect. mollermethod handles all of this for you, so you will simply get the list of players.
 -   **player**: `Player`
     -   Like previous, but the user can only select one player.
 They will be able to select a tag,